Gargtanisha11/live-chat-app/README.md

-  - functionality  for update the profile and update the password ( "setting" have list of multiple opt with profile option✅ in profile option have a page to change ✅ send the data to backend
+  - functionality  for update the profile and update the password ( "setting" have list of multiple opt with profile option✅ in profile option have a page to change ✅ send the data to backend ✅
   )
   - group the chat message according to there date
-  - delete message ❌
+  - delete messaage❌
-  - delete chat ❌
+  - delete chat ✅ (but not another side of the user ) )
-)